 It is composed of an inlet section, a throat, and an outlet cone.
 Its function is to convert the thermal energy of the combustion products into the kinetic energy of the high-speed jet to generate thrust.
 The expansion ratio, that is, the area ratio between the throat and the nozzle, will directly affect the performance of the engine.

 Unlike liquid engines, which use cooling nozzles, solid engines use ablative nozzles.
 The inner wall of the nozzle is coated with ablative materials, which absorb heat through the ablation and evaporation of the material to prevent the nozzle from overheating and burning.
-The lining part in the entire nozzle also needs to withstand very high temperature and pressure.
+The lining part in the entire nozzle also needs to withstand very high temperatures and pressure.

 However, whether it is a solid or liquid engine, the choice of rocket throat lining material is particularly important.
 Because tungsten copper alloy is a metal sweating material, it has become the preferred material for modern throat linings.